. Where are you located? Dayton, Ohio. Go Flyers!

 .
 Do you provide the curriculum?
 I select the best books for each student based on their learning style and prior experience.
 Any cost associated with learning materials (books, flashcards, etc.) will be covered by the students or their parent(s).

 .
 Do you give discounts for multiple children?
-Yes, gladly, for 3 or more children!
+No, not at this time.

 .
 How much does my child/how much do I have to practice?
 As much as you can!
 The amount and quality of practice you or your child put in will directly translate into how quickly your talent grows.
 Those who choose to practice one or two days a week will grow at a slower rate than those who choose to practice four, five, or six days a week.
 The brain needs repetition to learn successfully, so five minutes a day every day is better than 25 minutes, one day a week.
 I will discuss the particulars of ideal practice time with each student, after learning about what your individual goals are.
 Typically, suggested practice times range from 15-45 minutes a day.